thornhell/Biblioteka/README.md

 # Versions
-### Current:  0.08
+### Current:  0.09

+Added new functionality:
+* information about active entities and all entities now are displayed;
+* added simple custom error pages.

+### Old:

+0.08

-Added new functionality and rebuided previous:
+Added new functionality and rebuilded previous:
 * user, category and book deactivate,
 * minor html and css improvements.

-0.08

-Added new functionality:
-* user delete.

-### Old:
 0.07

 Added improvements: